fython/BreadcrumbsView/README.md

 ### Add/Remove `BreadcrumbItem`

 When your interface navigates to next step, create a new `BreadcrumbItem` and add it to `BreadcrumbsView`.
+(After 0.2.0, you can implement your own `IBreadcrumbItem` to use.)

 Use `removeItemAfter(int)` or `removeLastItem` to remove items or last item.